 Appointment of private sector operators as legal metrology authorities by NMI is a regulatory activity and was partially cost recovered for the 2018-19 financial year.
-From 1 July 2019 there will be staged fee increases over a period of four years to recover 100 per cent of the associated costs.
+Staged fee increases over a period of four years to recover 100 per cent of the associated costs, came in to effect 1 July 2019.